 Oh, and friend us if you like us—or at least like us.

-The Lone Star Retrobates is a boot-scootin’ dance band specializing in authentic West Coast Cowjazz.
+The Lone Star Retrobates is a boot-scootin’ wingtips-flyin’ dance band specializing in authentic West Coast Swing.
 If Jazz is America’s musical taproot, then this roadhouse-swing fusion is its west-facing branch.

 Featuring trumpet, sax, twin fiddles, both standard and pedal steel guitars, drums and standup bass, rich four- and five-part vocal harmonies and even trick yodeling on demand, the Retrobates sashay from hot swing to honkytonk.
-Let’s say Ella and The Inkspots were to gig with Billy Jack Wills at the corner of Louis Jordan and Ray Price, and say Hank Williams and the Modernaires were sitting in — that’s the Retrobates in a nutshell.
+Let’s say Ella and The Inkspots were to gig with Billy Jack Wills at the corner of Louis Jordan and Ray Price, and say Johnny Mercer and the Pied Pipers were sitting in — that’s the Retrobates in a nutshell.
 Oh, and with laughing gas piped in — these guys have a lot of fun.

 The Retrobates show pleases all comers: retro-roots for the youth, jump-boogie for the hipsters, classic swing with new arrangements for granddad, and good tight original arrangements and vocal harmony for the many musicians who like to drop by and sit in on their shows.
-They might slide easy-like into a sagebrush serenade, to rekindle the campfire classics of the Sons of the Pioneers or the Texas Playboys.
-They rustle up much of their inspiration from rare 78s, musical oaters, and radio transcriptions.
+If they are not zootin’ it they’ll like as not be rootin’-tootin’ it or sliding easy-like into a belt buckle polisher.

-They've made many radio and TV appearances, and have been featured at many west coast shindigs, including the Western Regional Folk Festival, the Northwest Regional Folklife Festival (Seattle), the San Diego Folk Festival, the Grass Valley Bluegrass Festival and the California State Fair.
+They've made many radio and TV appearances, and have been featured at many west coast shindigs, including the Western Regional and the Northwest Regional Folklife Festivals, the San Diego and San Francisco Folk Festivals, the Grass Valley Bluegrass Festival and the California State Fair.
 They played a seven-year engagement at Paul’s Saloon in San Francisco.
-Going on three years they’ve circled up the wagons the third Sunday of every month at Marin’s premiere hotspot, the 19 Broadway Niteclub in Fairfax.
-Now they are also playing first Sundays monthly, 3 to 6PM, at the scenic Presidio Yacht Club near Sausalito.
+Then for 6½ years they circled up the wagons monthly at Marin’s premiere hotspot, the 19 Broadway Niteclub in Fairfax.
+They recently did a six-month engagement at the historic 23 Club in Brisbane.
+For the past three years they have been packing the dancers into the scenic Presidio Yacht Club near Sausalito, playing second Sunday afternoons monthly.
+They also currently appear regularly at Rancho Nicasio in West Marin County.

-Mylos “Boogie” Sonka, the Retrobates trail boss, plays both steel and standard guitars, as well as the fiddle and tiple.
+Mylos “Boogie” Sonka, the Retrobates trail boss, plays both steel and standard guitars, as well as the fiddle and tiple.
 He sings all vocal parts, though seldom at once.
-He has been an ace fancy yodeller since the tragic barbed-wire high jump accident.
-His main interest is western swing music, though back in the day he performed with bluegrass legend Bill Monroe, toured up and down the West Coast with The Frank Wakefield Band, and, with Butch Waller, co-founded High Country.
-For over 25 years he has played, off and on, with the jump vocal swing group On the Air, and these days he’s also chopping Freddie Green-style rhythm guitar with the 17-piece Ray Simpson Big Band.
+He has been an ace fancy yodeler since the tragic barbed-wire high jump accident.
+His main interest is western swing music, though back in the day he performed with bluegrass legend Bill Monroe, toured up and down the West Coast with The Frank Wakefield Band, and co-founded the seminal California bluegrass band High Country.
+He played with the jump vocal swing group On the Air over the years and with Dick Oxtot's Western Swing Express, and chopped Freddie Green-style rhythm guitar with the 17-piece Ray Simpson Big Band.
+He was inducted into the Western Swing Hall of Fame in 2012.

 The Rhythm Guitar Rotation: Originally Kevin, our take-off guitar man, covered rhythm guitar, but when he soloed, Fiddle Ray and Mylos would have to cover the job with cheesy fake rhythm chops on fiddle and steel.
 Several top-notch archtop rhythm guitar players, doubtless horrified, started asking to sit in, so it has evolved into a seat held down variously by Bob Wilson (who once recorded with Merle Travis), Bill DeKuiper (Swing Shift, On the Air, Hot House Swing Band, and others), Don Burnham (band leader of Lost Weekend Western Swing Band), and occasionally Dick Wilson (who once recorded with Duane Eddy), or our own genius webmaster-photographer Victor Landweber (website).
 You just never know.
 And Kevin?
 He's happier than a gopher in soft dirt because he gets to do more fills behind the vocals and join in on riffs with the horn section.